NRR-Phi: A Typed External Text-to-State Interface and Update Contract for Inspectable Ambiguity-State Maintenance: Related Work

 \subsection{Uncertainty in LLM Inference}

 Uncertainty quantification in neural networks has received substantial attention \cite{gal2016dropout, lakshminarayanan2017simple}.
 For LLMs specifically, calibration studies examine whether model confidence aligns with accuracy \cite{kadavath2022language}.
-However, these approaches focus on \textit{measuring} uncertainty rather than \textit{preserving} it architecturally.
+These approaches measure uncertainty in model predictions or parameters.
+Phi instead specifies an external record structure for items supplied by an extraction procedure.